sunyam/CNN_for_MNIST/README.md

-Task: Given an image of a handwritten digit, recognise the digit Building a Convolutional Neural Network to classify handwritten digits, using the MNIST dataset;
+Task: Given an image of a handwritten digit, recognise the digit Building a Convolutional Neural Network (CNN) to classify handwritten digits, using the MNIST dataset;

+Accuracy achieved: 99.3%

-Python, Keras Library
+Used: Python, Keras Library

+Dataset can be found at http://yann.lecun.com/exdb/mnist/ ; Though it is in-built in the Keras library.

+A good source to learn more about CNNs: http://neuralnetworksanddeeplearning.com/chap6.html